Jaimie Mayer

 Board Chair, Nathan Cummings Foundation

 Jaimie’s background in the arts spans two decades in both theatre and film.
 Jaimie has produced on Broadway and off and had films premiere at Sundance and on Showtime.
-Most recently, she ran Magic Theatre in San Francisco, as Managing Director.
-With Magic, she had the privilege of producing works by Taylor Mac, Paula Vogel, Mfoniso Udofia, and many more.
-She previously served as the Producing Director of COAL, a musical meant to catalyze and spark individuals and communities to find their voice in the climate change movement.
+Most recently, she served as Managing Director of Magic Theatre in San Francisco.

 Jaimie holds an Executive MBA from NYU Stern School of Business and an MFA in Theatre Management and Producing from Columbia University’s School of The Arts.
-She is the Vice Chair of ASTEP (Artists Striving to End Poverty) and sits on the board of the Vineyard Theatre.
+She is Vice President of The Mayer-Rothschild Foundation, and sits on the boards of The Vineyard Theatre and National Center for Family Philanthropy.

 Contributions